Provide Fair, Competitive and Transparent Reward and Recognition

 The annual performance appraisal is an interactive exercise conducted for all permanent employees.
 The exercise involves appraising past performance, reviewing the employee’s personal and career development status and training progress, and setting work objectives and improvement goals.
 Workshops are organised in preparation for the performance appraisal exercise with the aim of facilitating open and effective communication between supervisors and subordinates when discussing work objectives and performance.

 There is no specific arrangement for those employees who are due to retire or whose employment is subject to termination.
-Nonetheless, the Group’s employees can contact the Human Resources Division at any time for matters in relation to their retirement and post-retirement employment.
+Nonetheless, the Group’s employees can contact the Human Resources Department at any time for matters in relation to their retirement and post-retirement employment.

 Occupational Health and Safety